naclomi/containers-tutorial/content/03-deploying-containers.md

 ```

 Yikes, right?
 Anyway, we need to create a new storage account, and then within that create a file share.
 Then, when we start our Docker container, we can point it towards that file share and it put stuff in it.

+//// TODO: left off here, replace this with portal instructions ////

 Start by opening the Azure sidebar in VS Code, clicking the + button at the top (1), and typing "Storage Account" into the box that pops up to create a new storage account (2):